 Specify a reference period from which changes in the CPI will be measured.
 This is usually a single month (the CPI does not correspond to a specific day or week of the month), or an annual average.
 There is about a two-week lag from the reference month to the date on which the index is released (that is, the CPI for May is released in mid-June).
 The CPIs for most metropolitan areas are not published as frequently as are the data for the U.S. City Average and the four regions.
-Indexes for the U.S. City Average, the four regions, three city-size classes, ten region-by-size classes, and three major metropolitan areas (Chicago, Los Angeles, and New York) are published monthly.
-Indexes for the remaining 24 published metropolitan areas are available only on a bimonthly or semiannual basis.
-Contact BLS for information on the frequency of publication for the 27 metropolitan areas.
+Indexes for the U.S. City Average, the four regions, nine divisions, two city-size classes, eight region-by-size classes, and three major metropolitan areas (Chicago, Los Angeles, and New York) are published monthly.
+Indexes for the remaining 20 published metropolitan areas are available only on a bimonthly basis.
+Contact BLS for information on the frequency of publication for the 23 metropolitan areas.

 State frequency of adjustment